jkadw/abstract_vehicle/docs/mapping_schema.md

 - `{device}`
 - `{device}` resolves to the selected Home Assistant device id used for actions
-- `{vehicle}` resolves to the selected source vehicle token used in entity-id patterns
+- `{vehicle}` resolves to the discovered source vehicle token derived from that device's entity ids
 - placeholders that cannot be resolved must fail clearly

 v1 boundary: